jane-shen/T07G5/README.md

   - Open the command prompt
   - In the command prompt, go to the directory where you downloads the files
   - change the directory to Source-code
-  - Compile all the files by inputing this in the command promopt "javac *.java"
+  - Compile all the files in the Source-code by using the command javac *.java
-  - Then run RunGame file by inputing this in the command prompt "java RunGame"
+  - Then run RunGame file by using the command java RunGame